pass-r/ListoDo-frontend/README.md

-# ListoDo
+# DuNau
 ## Todo app - Frontend built with React

-This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository 'tasks-server').
+This is the frontend for a Todo App built using React, which interacts with an API I developed in a separate project (see repository 'dunau-backend').

 ## Name

-**ListoDo** is a combination of the spanish word "Listo", which means "ready" and the english word "Do", as in taking action.
-Together, they reflect the app's goal: helping you to be ready to do what matters.
+**DuNau** is a play on the phrase **"Do Now"**.

 ## Features